Secondary Marks

 Color

-The university logos and marks must only appear in approved colors, as outlined above and on the colors page.
+The university logos and marks must only appear only in approved colors, as outlined above.
 Do not change the color or tint of all or a portion of a logo.
+On light backgrounds, BYU marks should appear in navy blue; use white on dark backgrounds.
+University logos should only appear in black when used in black-and-white applications.
+They should never appear in gray.

 Background

 BYU’s logos and marks should be used on backgrounds that provide sufficient contrast for the logos to stand out clearly.
 Avoid cluttered or busy backgrounds.
-When possible, use navy or white as a background for BYU marks.
+When possible, use navy, white, or royal as a background color for BYU marks.

-Logos and marks should be large enough to be legible, especially in digital applications.
-Use the minimum size specifications above.
+Logos and marks should be large enough to be legible.
+Use the minimum size specifications listed above.

-Do not crowd the university logos and marks.
-To protect their prominence and avoid competition from other visual graphics, keep competing logos outside the designated clear space.
+Do not crowd BYU's logos and marks.
+To ensure the legibility, clarity, and prominence of these symbols, keep competing visual graphics outside the designated clear space outlined above.

 Trademark Symbols

-The trademark (TM) and registered (®) symbols are only required on merchandise.
+The trademark () and registered (®) symbols are only required on merchandise.
 You may remove those symbols when logos and marks are used in other university materials (brochures, websites, magazines, signs, etc.).

-- embellished with drop shadows, textures, patterns, outlines, dimension, or other visual effects
+• DON’T modify the logo with gradients, tints, shadows, textures, patterns, outlines, dimensions, or other visual effects.

-- edited to delete portions (e.g., do not remove the B and U from the institutional monogram and use only the Y; do not use the stretch Y without the oval container)
+• DON’T crop the logo or use only a portion of it (e.g., do not remove the B and U from the institutional monogram and use only the Y; do not use the stretch Y without the oval container).